An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Marginal Distributions and Returns

 The expected return can be written more explicitly to show the dependence on the transition function.
 It then makes the connection to \ref{eqn:marg_return} more explicit.

-In the grounded simulator, the action transformer policy $\p_g$ transforms the transition function as specified in Section \ref{sec:s2r}.
+In the grounded source environment, the action transformer policy $\p_g$ transforms the transition function as specified in Section \ref{sec:s2r}.
 Ideally, such a $\p_g \in \pset_g$ exists.
-We denote the marginal transition distributions in sim and real by $\rho_{sim}$ and $\rho_{real}$ respectively, and $\rho_g \in \mathcal{P}_{g}$ for the grounded simulator.
+We denote the marginal transition distributions in sim and real by $\rho_{s}$ and $\rho_{t}$ respectively, and $\rho_g \in \mathcal{P}_{g}$ for the grounded source environment.
 The distribution $\rho_g$ relies on $\p_g \in \pset_g$ as follows:

-The marginal transition distribution of the simulator after action transformation, $\rho_{g}(s, a, s')$, differs in Equation \ref{eqn:trans_t} as follows:
+The marginal transition distribution of the source environment after action transformation, $\rho_{g}(s, a, s')$, differs in Equation \ref{eqn:trans_t} as follows: